Fuuzetsu/yukari/README.md

 Given a username, subject and text, yukari should be able to send that user a message with given information.
 This feature has not been started on.
 * Reading mailbox messages:
-Given a number `n', yukari should be able to display the nth message from the most recent one gotten.
+Given a number `n`, yukari should be able to display the nth message from the most recent one gotten.
 She should also be able to simply print inbox content with the messages number.
 This feature has not been started on.
 * Viewing basic user information:
 Given a username, yukari should be able to fetch a user's info and output it to the terminal.
 The output will only contain the basic information such as the user's ration and torrent statistics.
 It should be able to handle users with hidden information.